 EAs are not testers responsible of software certification, as software distributed through the Unified Middleware Distribution [UMD] is certified by the Technology Providers.
 Software under validation is accessible from a specific dedicated software repository.

-The Staged Rollout workflow introduced during PY1, was refined during the first year of EGI-InSPIRE, this has been done in parallel with the construction of the Staged Rollout infrastructure, which is being gradually expanding reflecting the deployment needs of VRCs and NGIs.
+The Staged Rollout workflow introduced during PY1, was refined during the first year of EGI-InSPIRE, this has been done in parallel with the construction of the Staged Rollout infrastructure, which is gradually expanded reflecting the deployment needs of VRCs and NGIs.

 Table 16.
 Overview of EGI-InSPIRE Staged Rollout metrics.